Melody Hossaini

 Melody Hossaini (born 18 September 1984) is a social entrepreneur, a professional speaker and personal development trainer and coach.
 Melody is the Founder and CEO of social enterprise, InspirEngage International.
-She is best known as a contestant on the seventh series of the BBC television series The Apprentice (2011) where she finished 6th, before being fired by Lord Sugar 'with regret’ and being described as ‘a woman with exceptional ability’.
+She is best known as a contestant on the seventh series of the BBC television series The Apprentice (2011) where she finished 6th, before being fired by Lord Sugar and being described as ‘a woman with exceptional ability’.

 Early life

-Hossaini was born in Iran but her family fled to Sweden to escape the Iran-Iraq War when she was aged just two.
+Hossaini-Motlagh was born in Iran but her family fled to Sweden to escape the Iran-Iraq War when she was aged just two.
 She was educated at Great Wyrley High School, a state comprehensive school in the large village of Great Wyrley in South Staffordshire, England.
 She says that her success as a youth leader led to jealousy from her peers, which resulted in bullying and racism.
 Nevertheless, she performed well in her GCSEs and A-levels before going on to Oxford Brookes University, where she obtained a 2:1 LLB Hons.
 Law degree in 2006.
 She has lived in four countries and speaks five different languages.